Why Follow Up on Overdue Invoices?

 Template 1: Friendly Pre-Due Date Reminder

-Subject: Friendly Reminder: Invoice #[INVOICE_NUMBER] Due Soon
+Subject: Friendly Reminder, Invoice #[NUMBER] Due on [DATE]

 Body: